What is My Personal Injury Case Worth?

 To understand what this means, you need to take into account the fact that all drivers, including you, have a duty to keep a proper lookout.
 It may seem cut and dry when another driver runs a red light, but if you did not look both ways and see the speeding driver approaching before you pulled out, your negligence may cause your damages to be reduced.
 Even in a rear-end accident, all or part of the responsibility can fall on the car that was rear-ended.
 When liability has room for argument, that will reduce the value that insurance companies place upon your case.

 There are tangible losses (such as medical bills, lost income) and intangible losses (such as pain and suffering, mental anguish).
 Insurance companies never trust your word.
 They want to see evidence that you are hurt that does not come from you simply saying so.
 The more you can document your losses, the more likely they are to make a higher offer.
 Moreover, the more documented your losses are, the more likely a jury is to award those amounts if the case goes to trial.

-Keep all medical bills and records, pay stubs, letters or memos noting time missed form work, receipts for repairs, etc. Another thing that may help is to locate independent witnesses to your pain who can help you document what you are going through.
-Photos of scars, bruises and other physical signs of injury are also important documentation.
+Keep all medical bills and records, pay stubs, letters, or memos noting time missed from work, receipts for repairs, etc. Another thing that may help is to locate independent witnesses to your pain who can help you document what you are going through.
+Photos of scars, bruises, and other physical signs of injury are also important documentation.
 Estimates of future medical costs in writing can further enhance the offers you receive.